AdobeDocs/marketo.pt-BR/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/using-the-success-path-analyzer.md

    ![](assets/image2015-6-12-17-3a43-3a49.png)

-   O **Para** é automaticamente definida para corresponder à duração do período original.
+   A variável **Para** A data é automaticamente definida para corresponder à duração do período original.

 1. Clique em **Comparar**.